Lead Tracking (Signup)

 Lead not attributed

-- the visitor first came through a tracked affiliate click
+- the visitor came through a tracked affiliate click

 Wrong identifier used later in payments

-This is a common cause of broken attribution.
-The same internal ID must line up across:
+Mismatched identifiers are the most common cause of broken attribution.
+The same internal ID must be used across:

 Duplicate signup tracking

-- calling signup tracking only after account creation succeeds once
+- call signup tracking only after account creation succeeds

-- deduplicating your own signup flow before retrying tracking calls
+- deduplicate your signup flow before retrying tracking calls

 What to Do Next

-After lead tracking works, set up sale tracking:
+Once lead tracking is working, set up sale tracking: